industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 After the connection with a peer has been established, open **RTILtraceViewer.exe** to view the forwarded traces.

-Check that traces are displayed in Trace Viewer.
+Check that trace entries are displayed in Trace Viewer.

-In the **Host** column, the forwarded traces should appear with the host name **unified-runtime-service**.
+The received traces can be identified by checking the **Host** column.
+For WinCC Unified Runtime for Industrial Edge, the host is shown as **unified-runtime-service**.

 ![Forwarded traces in Trace Viewer](graphics/trace/trace_settings_7_trace_viewer_received_traces.png)